About this listing

 And there now are 3 CitiBike stations within 2 blocks of here in 3 directions.

 I cannot imagine that there are too many spots in the world with such an abundance of travel options so very close!!!
 We are 1 block from Madison Square Garden & Penn Station, 4 blocks from Macy's, the Empire State Building, and a short walk from the A, B, C, D, E, F, N, R, Q, V, W, 1, 2, 3, 7, PATH subways, NJTransit, Metro North, Amtrak, Acela, Port Authority Bus Terminal (PABT), a dozen or more city busses and many of the low cost city to city bus services (Boston, Philadelphia, Baltimore, DC, etc.).
+Walking is the recommended method for getting around.

 Other Things to Note